bagustris/thesis-bss/thesis-note.md

 ---
 Dear Mr. Bagus,

-first of all, keep the hicc-all to share the situation across the lab.
+First of all, keep the CC hicc-all to share the situation across the lab.

-about the figure, just send the source around figure.
+About the figure, just send the source around figure.
 (It seems that you reference is looking for section not figure.)

 for example, you can refer as the figure